yezhuoyang/QCsimulator/README.md

 # Rules of developing and Conventions

+## 1. Type Checking
-1.Every function should obey the type checking rules [Blog of Type Checking for Python](https://realpython.com/python-type-checking/)
+Every function should obey the type checking rules [Blog of Type Checking for Python](https://realpython.com/python-type-checking/)

 ```bash
 py -m mypy filetobecheck.py
 ```

+## 2. Qubit index
-2. The qubit index is counted from left to right.
+The qubit index is counted from left to right.
    For example, when we are using an integer 0b1101 to denote a 4 qubit state, the first qubit is 1, the second qubit is 1, and the third qubit is zero.
    It should be pointout that

+## 3. Unit Test
-3. Every important function should pass at least one unittest.
+Every important function should pass at least one unittest.
    This is a unittest example for DJ algorithm
 ```python
 import random